francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 2. Stop and remove the todo app container once again with `docker rm -f <id>`, as it is still running without using the persistent volume.

 3. Start the todo app container, but add the `-v` flag to specify a volume mount.
-We will use the named volume and mount it to `/etc/todos`, which will capture all files created at the path.
+You will use the named volume and mount it to `/etc/todos`, which will capture all files created at the path.

     ```sh
     docker run -d -p 8080:3000 -v todo-db:/etc/todos localhost:5000/getting-started